nangekhe/PHYSICAL-FITNESS-PERSONAL-MANAGEMENT-SYSTEM/README.md

 Registration Page
 The sign up design: Sign Up page

+Work out activities page
+Work out activities page

-Campaign page
+Calories page
-Campaign page
+Calories page

-Voting page
+Summary page
-voting page
+Summary page

 Users Table
-Id - This will be auto increment which will the unique identifier for the user email - This will be a school email name first name and second name - User given name password - should be atleast 6 characters vote Table id person voted for voter id
+Id - This will be auto increment which will the unique identifier for the user Name first name and second name - User given name Password - should be at least 6 characters
+Work out Table
+Day
+Activity done
+Calories lost
+Summary